We are pleased to say that we are almost ready to offer the redeveloped MCS installer scheme.

 FAQs

-A certified installer that meets the following criteria may benefit from a reduced assessment requirement.
+A certified installer business that meets the following criteria may benefit from a reduced assessment requirement.

 - over two years tenure, where no non-conformities are raised at assessment